-The default page size, orientation, margin and scale mode can be set in the Service's config file.
+The default page size, orientation, margin, scale mode and many other settings can be tweaked in the service's config file.
 For details see HTML Specific switches in the Administration Guide, subsection Tuning the Document Conversion Settings.

 12.2 Converting HTML / web pages using SPD Workflows